 The otherwise very friendly waitress seemed lost regarding our questions about the menu and beer selection, and once the food arrived (lamb shank on mashed potatoes for Beth, snapper with rice and béarnaise sauce for Torsten) we realized that this was really a bar food kind of place, more suited to burgers and steaks.
 The “rich cranberry and rosemary jus” on Beth’s lamb shank was just a brown gravy, and the fish was better without the béarnaise sauce.

 After that, we briefly stopped by the local grocery store for some breakfast fixings and enjoyed the sunset over the lake from our apartment.

 The next day, on our way to Napier, we stopped at Huka Falls just outside town.
-Our hotel’s manager suggested it as a worthwhile stop.
-The falls are the largest on the Waikato river, which flows out of Lake Taupo and at 425km is New Zealand’s longest.
-The river is also used to generate hydroelectric power in eight power stations along its path, accounting for 15 percent of New Zealand’s electricity (which is generated 100 percent by renewable means).
+The falls are the largest on the Waikato river, which flows out of Lake Taupo and, at 425km, is New Zealand’s longest.
+The river is also used to generate hydroelectric power in eight power stations along its path, accounting for 15 percent of New Zealand’s electricity (100 percent of which is generated by renewable means).